Mauscheln

 Mauscheln, also Maus or Vierblatt, is a gambling card game that resembles Tippen, which is commonly played in Germany and the countries of the old Austro-Hungarian Empire.

 Background

 Origin of the name

 The name Mauscheln means something like "(secretive) talk".
-According to Meyers Konversationslexikon of 1885 to 1892 the word Mauschel is derived from the Hebrew word moscheh "Moses", in Ashkenazi Herbrew Mausche, Mousche, and was a nickname for Jews; in Old German mauscheln means something like "speak with a Jewish accent" or haggle".
+According to Meyers Konversationslexikon of 1885 to 1892 the word Mauschel is derived from the Hebrew word moscheh "Moses", in Ashkenazi Hebrew Mausche, Mousche, and was a nickname for Jews; in Old German mauscheln means something like "speak with a Jewish accent" or haggle".
 The word first surfaced in the 17th century.
 Today mauscheln is a synonym for "scheme", "wheel and deal", "wangle" or "diddle".

-Other names for the game include Anschlagen (in Tyrol and Lower Austria), Polish Bank (Polnische Bank, not to be confused with another game of this name) or Panczok, also Kratzen, or Frische Vier (in Lower Austria, Styria and Burgenland).
+Other names for the game include Anschlagen (in Tyrol and Lower Austria), Polish Bank (Polnische Bank, not to be confused with another game of this name) or Panczok, also Kratzen, or Frische Vier (in Lower Austria, Styria and Burgenland) or Frische Viere (in South Bohemia in the early 20th century).
 It also used to be known as Angehen.

 The 3-card game, Dreiblatt or Tippen, is very similar to Mauscheln.